abonander/anterofit/README.md

 Anterofit is a collection of Rust macros coupled to a lightweight, self-contained HTTP framework that allows you to create strongly-typed Rust wrappers around REST APIs with ease.

+**Note**: This crate currently requires Rust Beta 1.16 or Nightly 1.17 because it uses an API which was just recently stabilized.

 ```rust
 // See examples/post_service.rs for more details
 #[macro_use] extern crate anterofit;